connectomicslab/connectomemapper3/paper/paper.md

   are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.

-\textbf{A revisited multi-scale cortical parcellation scheme.}
+\textbf{A revisited and extended multi-scale cortical parcellation scheme.}
-CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and its implementation, and extends with new structures including a subdivision for each brain hemisphere of the thalamus into 7 nuclei, the hippocampus into 12 subfields and the brainstem into 4 sub-structures.
+CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and its implementation, and extends with new structures including a subdivision for each brain hemisphere of the thalamus into 7 nuclei, the hippocampus into 12 subfields and the brainstem into 4 sub-structures (Figure \autoref{fig:parc}).
 The parcellation derived from the Desikan-Killiany atlas [@Desikan2006AnInterest] has been made symmetric by projecting the right hemisphere labels to the left hemisphere, matching the boundaries of the projected regions of the left hemisphere to the boundaries of the original regions